 - Best Devotionals for Women

 In the end, it doesn’t matter if you go with the hobby based item, gift card based experience, or a new Bible.
 Your pastor will love any of them!
 When giving, be sure to include a handwritten personal card telling your pastor how much they mean to you and that they are doing a great job.

 Ultimately, the purpose of Pastor Appreciation Month is not to donate all your useless junk or use up the extra cards you have lying around the house.
 The purpose is to truly give back to those who have given you so much.
 If you’re still having trouble, consider a card with one of these Pastor Appreciation poems.

-This October, put some thought into how to best show your appreciation for your pastors.
+This second Sunday of October, put some thought into how to best show your appreciation for your pastors.
 Expect nothing in return and simply give by the grace of God.